-Dietrich et al [15] calculated the permeability constants for foams of different materials with varying pore sizes and volume fractions.
-A selection of those results are compared to this study in figure 16.
+Dietrich et al. [15] calculated the permeability constants for foams of different materials with varying pore sizes and volume fractions.
+A selection of those results are compared to this study in Fig. 17.
 The gyroid and primitive matrix lattices possess permeabilities similar to manufactured foam.
 Additively manufactured surface-based lattices can therefore be a valid substitute for conventional foams in fluid flow applications, as they are hydraulically no less efficient and also possess a greater degree of tailorability due to their computer-based design method.

 The Forchheimer and inertial permeabilities of lattice structures are dependent on the internal geometry, and therefore, quite clearly, the volume fraction.
-The fits used here (equations 10 and 11) are empirical, and do not account specifically for such factors as surface area or channel tortuosity, either of which may be found to have a predominant effect on fluid flow.
+The fits used here (Eqs.
+(10) and (11)) are empirical, and do not account specifically for such factors as surface area or channel tortuosity, either of which may be found to have a predominant effect on fluid flow.
 A robust, general model will incorporate these, and other, geometrical factors into structure-performance relationships capable of accurately predicting fluid through any lattice type.
-We have made a contribution towards this goal with equation 12 and the parameters quoted in table 1.
+We have made a contribution towards this goal with Eq.
+(12) and the parameters quoted in Table 2.
 These can be used to predict pressure drop over a range of volume fractions and superficial fluid velocities for the examined lattice structures.
-This will enable designers to make informed decisions on lattice design for fluid flow applications.
-These fit parameters are valid only for structures with $1 \times 5 \times 1$ cells for a design space of $10 \times 50 \times 10$ mm.
-These results are still valuable however, since flow in larger lattice structures (i.e., $N_1 \times N_2 \times N_3$ cells) is determined to a large extent by the characteristic fluid dynamics in individual cells.
+This will enable designers to make

 (a) Forchheimer permeability constant.
-The (--) lines represent equation 10. (--) lines represent equation 11.
+The (--) lines represent equation 10